This post was updated on May 2, 2022.

 Lucit – DOOH advertising

-Digital Out of Home advertising (DOOH) is seriously on the rise, and expected to continue.
-In fact, in 2023, DOOH ad spend is forecast to reach $3.84 billion in the US, up from $2.72 billion in 2020.
-Lucit, a software company in Fargo, North Dakota that has developed an app for digital billboards is jumping on the bandwagon with a smart and fun campaign for Mother’s Day.
+Digital Out of Home advertising (DOOH) is seriously on the rise.
+In 2023, DOOH ad spend is forecast to reach $3.84 billion in the US, up from $2.72 billion in 2020.
+Lucit, a North Dakota-based software company that has developed an app for digital billboards, is jumping on the bandwagon with a smart and fun campaign for Mother’s Day.
 Lucit is offering the chance to put mom’s photo on a digital billboard in participating areas, simply by signing up to the app and posting the image.
 Especially after these past couple of years of stay-at-home and too much time spent in pj’s and slippers, this is a great (and free!) way to celebrate mom and an amazing marketing strategy from Lucit.

 KFC – Irreverent product marketing

 Just when you thought you’d seen it all, KFC is partnering with Proflowers to offer a fried chicken “buckquet” for Mother’s Day!
 Yes, it is actually a bouquet that combines fresh flowers with pieces of fried chicken, in a vase with a KFC decal for decoration.
 To be sure, it’s a strange and unexpected combination but, we’ve got to admit, it’s absolutely brilliant.
 Savory and sweet, fresh and greasy – for so many moms out there, this will be the best gift ever.
 Plus we love the play on words with ‘buckquet’.
 And what an original marketing collaboration for both KFC and Proflowers!
 Definitely a campaign to be remembered.
 The only question remains: what will they come up with next year?